nathanwispinski/meta-rl/README.md

   * Output: One linear unit for each of the *N* available actions.
 The model's action is selected from these output unit activations probabilistically after a softmax operation.

+Here is an example of what the network looks like in a task with 2 available actions (also known as a two-armed bandit task):

 <p align="center" width="100%">
     <img width="50%" src="meta-rl-network.png">
 </p>